citp/privacy-policy-historical/1/18/180/1800pocketpc.com.md

-> *The following text is extracted and transformed from the 1800pocketpc.com privacy policy that was archived on 2010-12-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101223220753id_/http%3A//www.1800pocketpc.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the 1800pocketpc.com privacy policy that was archived on 2011-10-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111020132447id_/http%3A//www.1800pocketpc.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy — windows phone 7 apps / WP7 games / WP7 Accessories
+# Privacy Policy

 **Privacy Policy for www.1800pocketpc.com**